DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ### - editing hosts file

-You are on your local network and you are likely running the docker host inside the same network.</br>
+You are on your local network and you are likely running the docker host inside the same network.<br>
-If that's the case then shit will not work without editing the hosts file.</br> Reason being that when you write that `a.example.com` in to your browser, you are asking google's DNS for `a.example.com` IP address.
+If that's the case then shit will not work without editing the hosts file.<br> Reason being that when you write that `a.example.com` in to your browser, you are asking google's DNS for `a.example.com` IP address.
 It will give you your own public IP, and most routers/firewalls wont allow